Claremont Museum redevelopment

 The project involves the upgrade of the existing office and Museum building and replaces the storage building with a fit for purpose space for community education and temporary exhibition space.

-For general information on Freshwater Bay Museum services and events, please click here.
+For general information on Claremont Museum services and events, please click here.

 For further information on this project please contact: